 Back in the day when Godzilla was still a cute little lizard, the Japanese created their own old school version of technical analysis to trade rice.
 That’s right, rice.

-Okay, so what the heck are Japanese candlesticks?
+What are Japanese candlesticks?

 The best way to explain is by using a picture: